marcel-rbro/trezor-articles/articles/what-is-a-utxo.md

 >
 > If you have $30 in cash, you will have more than one note as there is no such thing as a $30 note.
 You can have any combination of notes that total to $30.
 UTXOs work in a similar way.
 When you see the total balance of your account, you have UTXOs for different amounts that make up the total balance of your account.
 >
-> So, if we go to purchase a a new Trezor for $67, you most likely do not have a UTXO for exactly $67.
+> So, if we go to purchase a new Trezor for $67, you most likely do not have a UTXO for exactly $67.
 Therefore, you will need to spend a combination of UTXOs because it is not possible to split the UTXOs.
 If you spend $80 worth of UTXOs, you will get a new UTXO of $13 back as "change" and Trezor will receive a new UTXO of $67 that is added to their total balance.

 ## Why do UTXOs matter?